Reducing greenhouse gas emissions

 The vehicle fleet is being modernising as technology progresses for freight transport (vehicles running on NGV, biofuel or electric) as well as for employee travel.

-Electric charging stations are available in the car parks of stores in partnership with GreenYellow.
+Electric charging stations are available in the car parks of stores.

 For home delivery, clean services (bike, pedestrian drive) are available for customers.